oranda/oranda.github.io/_posts/2015-05-13-scalajs-and-react.md

 Compare this with the JSX version.
 The Scala code is more concise.
 Notice that the `render()` method is present.
 It's also possible to use other React lifecycle methods if necessary, like `componentDidMount()` for initializing the component.

-Notice also that it uses a Scala span.
+Notice also that it uses a Scala `span`.
 A specialized version of Scalatags is used here.
-At first the extra symbols look intimidating, but just remember that < is used for tags and ^ is used for attributes, and they are imported like this:
+At first the extra symbols look intimidating, but just remember that `<` is used for tags and `^` is used for attributes, and they are imported like this:

 ```scala
 import japgolly.scalajs.react.vdom.prefix_<^._